lanl-aea/waves/docs/waves_quickstart.rst

    parameter_set2  93de452cc9564a549338e87ad98e5288    1.0     1.0        0.250         -0.01
    parameter_set3  49e34595c98442a228efd9e9765f61dd    1.0     1.0        0.125         -0.01

-Try adding a new global mesh seed in the middle of the existing range in the ``SConstruct`` file.
+Try adding a new global mesh seed in the middle of the existing range.
 An example might look like the following, where the seed ``0.4`` is added between ``0.5`` and ``0.25``.

 .. code-block::
+   :caption: SConstruct

    mesh_convergence_parameter_generator = waves.parameter_generators.CartesianProduct(
         {